snoyberg/snoyman.com/content/galacticsilkroad/journey.md

 they did the ceremony.
 It was a bit of an expense, but if you didn't spend money on a moment like this, when would you?

 Everyone gathered knew who he was.
-And if they hadn't, he was sitting at the head table, so they at least knew he was important.
+If they didn't, his seat at the head table made it clear he was important.
 So, when he stood up, the entire room went quiet.

 "I remember when I left on my journey.
 It feels like a thousand years